-Mount Cook is a great place for hiking with several options such as the Hooker Valley Trail, Kea Point and Tasman Glacier Lookout.
-For more information head over to my first timer’s guide to Mount Cook National Park.
+Mount Cook is a great place for hiking with some of the best hiking trails on the South Island.
+Several options include the Hooker Valley Trail, Kea Point, and Tasman Glacier Lookout.
+For more information head over to my first-timer’s guide to Mount Cook National Park.

 Similarly to Milford Sound, being in a national park significantly limits the accommodation options in Mount Cook Village, but there is still a choice of around 4 major hotels and hostels.

-If you packed your walking legs you’ll have an alternative accommodation to stay whilst visiting Mount Cook National Park.
+If you packed your walking legs you’ll have an alternative accommodation to stay in whilst visiting Mount Cook National Park.
 Intrigued?
-See how to make reservations and hike to Mueller hut in a separate post.
+See how to make reservations and hike to Mueller Hut in my separate post.

 Day 9-10: Tekapo

-Highlights of Tekapo are mainly astrologically related as it’s located in the worlds largest dark sky reserve.
+Highlights of Tekapo are mainly astrologically related as it’s located in the world’s largest dark sky reserve.

 Watching the milky way twinkle above the Church of the Good Shepherd or searching for distant nebulae through a telescope at the Mount John Observatory will make you feel very small.

-If your visit to New Zealand happens to be around end of November or December you are in for a treat!
+If your visit to New Zealand happens to be around the end of November or December you are in for a treat!
 Lupin flowers bloom beautifully on the shoreline of Lake Tekapo making for some beautiful photo opportunities.